 How will selected applicants be notified?

-- Selected applicants will be notified by email and mail.
+- All applicants will be notified by email whether their project is selected or not.

 Is there a final report?